 For sunny strolls through the whitewashed downtown area or days out with the kids at Water World, book your holiday to Malgrat de Mar with Thomas Cook today.

-Sun seekers: Malgrat de Mar’s gorgeous piece of the Costa Brava coast has a tempting choice of sun-drenched golden beaches.
+Sun-seekers: Malgrat de Mar’s gorgeous slice of the Costa Brava coast, with a tempting choice of sun-drenched golden beaches.
 Malgrat Central Beach is a firm favourite, while the lesser-known Tordera Beach is a real hidden gem.

 Families: Playa del Astillero beach is a great spot for families, with a colourful play area and a kids’ club.
 The best water park in the area is Water World; it’s packed with slides, pools, rivers and family-friendly places to eat.

 Language: The language spoken in Malgrat de Mar is Spanish, but you shouldn’t have any trouble getting by with English.

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to Malgrat de Mar.
+Visa & Health: It’s worth reading www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for holidays to Malgrat de Mar.

 Best time to visit: Easter for long hours of sunshine and comfortable temperatures.

-By bus: An affordable bus service runs approximately every 30 minutes in Malgrat de Mar, connecting major areas like the beach and town.
-The service also travels to nearby resorts like Lloret de Mar.
+By bus: There’s a cheap and frequent bus service running every half an hour or so, connecting major areas like the beach and town.
+It also goes to nearby resorts like Lloret de Mar.

 By bike: Malgrat de Mar is a lovely resort to explore on a bicycle.
 Many of the hotels provide a reasonably priced bike rental service.

 Summer festival: The Festival of St Roc is Malgrat de Mar’s big summer festival, held every year in August.
-The festival features two days of live music, activities for kids, open-air concerts and lots of food and dancing.
+The festival features two days of live music, activities for the kids, open-air concerts, and lots of food and dancing.